Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-After surgery, the blood flow to your heart is better, but new blockages can still form.
+After surgery, the blood flow to your heart is better.
+But new blockages can still form.
 You need to take steps to prevent this.
-By committing yourself to managing your risk factors for coronary artery disease, commonly called heart disease, you can help keep new blockages from forming.
-This will lower your changes of needing another bypass surgery.
+By taking care of your risk factors for coronary artery disease, commonly called heart disease, you can help keep new blockages from forming.
+This will lower your chances of needing another bypass surgery.